Timea Bacsinszky: 2016: fourth singles title and Olympic silver medal in doubles

 Coming to the grass-court season, Bacsinszky played Eastbourne but was defeated by the in-form Kristina Mladenovic in straight sets.
 At Wimbledon, she started her campaign by beating qualifier Luksika Kumkhum in the first round and set up a rematch of last year's fourth round match against Monica Niculescu.
 Similar to last year, Bacsinszky turned the match around with a comeback win by winning six games in a row in the last set.
 However, she lost in straight sets to the eventual quarterfinalist Anastasia Pavlyuchenkova.
 She then reached the semifinals of the inaugural Ladies Championship Gstaad, losing to Kiki Bertens.

-At the Summer Olympics, Bacsinszky suffered a first-round loss to China's Zhang Shuai; however, partnering with Martina Hingis for the first time in doubles, Bacsinszky earned her first Olympic medal, as they beat Daria Gavrilova/Samantha Stosur of Australia, Bethanie Mattek-Sands/CoCo Vandeweghe of the United States, Chan Hao-ching/Chan Yung-jan of Taipei and Andrea Hlaváčková/Lucie Hradecká of Czech Republic en route to the final, where the pair lost to Ekaterina Makarova/Elena Vesnina of Russia.
+At the Summer Olympics, Bacsinszky suffered a first-round loss to China's Zhang Shuai; however, partnering with Martina Hingis for the first time in doubles, Bacsinszky earned her first Olympic medal, as they beat Daria Gavrilova/Samantha Stosur of Australia, Bethanie Mattek-Sands/CoCo Vandeweghe of the United States, Chan Hao-ching/Chan Yung-jan of Chinese Taipei and Andrea Hlaváčková/Lucie Hradecká of the Czech Republic en route to the final, where the pair lost to Ekaterina Makarova/Elena Vesnina of Russia.
 They become the first two Swiss female tennis Olympic medalists.

 Due to her strong first half of the season, Bacsinszky qualified for Elite Trophy in Zhuhai.
 At the last event of the season, she lost to Zhang Shuai in straight sets in one of the two round-robin matches, but concluded the season with a win against Tímea Babos.
 She ended the season ranked No. 15.